brooklynrail/brooklynrail-platform/content/events/2023/01/revisiting-5-1.md

 ---
 title: Revisiting 5+1
-deck: Featuring Howardena Pindell, Adger Cowans, Elise Armani, Amy Kahng, Gabriella Shypula and Rail host to be announced
+deck: Featuring Howardena Pindell, Adger Cowans, Elise Armani, Amy Kahng, Gabriella Shypula, and Rail host to be announced
 summary: "Artist Howardena Pindell, photographer Adger Cowans, and curators Elise Armani, Amy Kahng, and Gabriella Shypula join Rail host for a conversation.
 We conclude with a poetry reading. "